« Previous Page

 drugs—such as marijuana, methamphetamines, cocaine, heroin, or other "street

-drugs"—and the abuse of legal prescription and nonprescription drugs.
+drugs"—and the misuse of legal prescription and nonprescription drugs.
 Some

 people use drugs to get a "high" or to relieve stress and emotional